 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Kidney failure (renal failure) means one or both of your kidneys no longer function well on their own.
-Kidney failure is sometimes temporary and develops quickly (acute).
-Other times it’s a chronic (long-term) condition that slowly gets worse.
+Kidney failure is sometimes temporary and develops quickly (acute kidney failure).
+Other times, it’s a long-term condition that slowly gets worse over time (chronic kidney failure).

 Advertisement